unibo-spe/spe-slides/content/09-containerization/_index.md

 ## Layers and caching (pt.
 3)

-When the container is run, the images layers are *read-only*, and the container has a *read-write* layer on top of them
+When the container is run, the image layers are *read-only*, and the container has a *read-write* layer on top of them

 ![](./rw-layer.png)